This blog may contain affiliate links. Read our disclosure policy for more info.

 Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs, a public hot spring with incredible mountain views!

-These hot springs can get very busy though.
-If you want to visit with fewer people, I recommend going later on in the evening when all of the tour groups have left.
-The Banff Hot Springs are open until 10 pm (11 pm during the summer), the later you go the fewer people will be there!
+These hot springs can get very busy though, so if you want to visit with fewer people, I recommend going later on in the evening when all of the tour groups have left.
+The Banff Hot Springs are open until 10 pm, and the later you go, the fewer people will be there!

 35. Check out the Banff Hoodoos

 It wasn’t until my 6th visit to Banff that I discovered the park had its own hoodoos!
 They manage to fly slightly under the radar with tourists, which is such a shame.
-While the hoodoos themselves aren’t the most spectacular, the views from the short, easy trail make this the perfect activity in Banff in the summer, you won’t want to skip.
+While the hoodoos themselves aren’t the most spectacular we’ve seen, the views from the short, easy trail make this the perfect activity in Banff in the summer that you won’t want to skip.

-You can reach the hoodoos either by driving up to the parking lot on Tunnel Mountain Road or by hiking from Suprise Corner.
+You can reach the hoodoos either by driving up to the parking lot on Tunnel Mountain Road, around a 7 to 10-minute drive from downtown, or by hiking from Surprise Corner.

-If you do the first option (which is what I usually do), it’s just a 10-minute walk to the viewpoint, at which point you can turn around and head back.
-If you do the latter, the entire trail is actually a loop that you can start and end in Banff town.
+If you do the first option (which is what I usually do), it’s just a 10-minute walk from the parking lot to the viewpoint, at which point you can turn around and head back after grabbing some award-winning photos!
+If you choose to hike from Surprise Corner, the entire trail is actually a loop that you can start and end in Banff town.

 However, if you complete the loop, this means that you would need to walk back on Tunnel Mountain Road (not the most beautiful way to return.)
-So instead, walk from Suprise Corner and return via the same trail.
-It’s about a 10-kilometer (6.2-mile) walk that takes 3 hours.
+So instead, we suggest walking from Surprise Corner and returning the way you came.
+It’s about a 10-kilometer (6.2-mile) walk that takes around 3 hours.

 36. SUP

-It doesn’t matter if you’ve never tried stand-up paddleboarding before, also known as SUP, because your instructor will give you a crash course on the basics of SUP before you hit the lake on your own.
-You will have about 1.5 hours total on the lake, and I promise you will be hooked on the sport after just one session.
+It really doesn’t matter if you’ve never tried stand-up paddleboarding before because your instructor will give you a crash course on the basics of SUP before you hit the lake on your own.
+The whole experience lasts around an hour and a half, and I promise you will be hooked on the sport after just one session.

 37. Whitewater rafting

 Whitewater rafting is one of my favorite summer adventure activities!
-It is so scenic but also gets the adrenaline pumping with all of the excitement!
-In Banff, you can join a whitewater rafting tour during the summer months and see for yourself what exactly I mean.
+It is so scenic, but it also gets the adrenaline pumping with all of the excitement!
+Banff is also one of our favorite spots in all of BC to go rafting, with a great mix of beginner and more advanced spots to explore.

 This 2-hour whitewater rafting tour takes you along the Kanaskasis River.
 The rapids are exciting but not too dangerous and suitable for anyone over the age of 5.
 You’ll get completely geared up before you start and finish the excitement with a calm float where you can also opt for a swim!